My finances, my projects, my life

 On the other hand, if Marie has a fixed-rate loan and market interest rates have fallen since she took it out, she will need to pay a penalty to her bank.
 In that case, she will have to check that the penalty doesn’t wipe out all of the financial benefits of early repayment.

-Example: Marie took out a 15-year mortgage in July 2017 at a fixed rate of 2% for EUR 200,000.
-It is now December 2019 and the rate charged to clients is 1.50%.
+Example: Marie took out a 15-year mortgage in July 2022 at a fixed rate of 3% for EUR 200,000.
+In December 2024, the refinancing rate fell by 0.50%.
 She wants to overpay her mortgage by EUR 30,000.
 She will have to pay a penalty of EUR 1,875 to cover the loss of interest incurred by the bank.
 This means that paying the loan off early may not be the best solution.

 An early repayment request can be made at any time.
 There is no minimum waiting period.